What Do Disability Judges Look For During an SSDI Hearing?

 Vocational Expert Testimony

 In many hearings, judges call on vocational experts to provide insight into whether someone with your condition can perform any work.
-Judges rely on this testimony to decide if you qualify as disabled under SSA rules.
+Judges consider this testimony when evaluating disability under SSA rules.

 How to Prepare for a Disability Hearing and Present Strong Evidence